Kashish1418/Best-market-to-Advertise-Project/README.md

 # Finding-Best-market-to-Advertise-In Project (using R programming)
 ## Project Goal
-Our goal in this project is to find out the two best markets to advertise our product in.
+This project is to find out the two best markets to advertise our product in by using R programming.